llm4hw/llm4hw.github.io/plugin-tool.md

 </pre>

         <div style="padding-left: 20px;">
-            For example, if you follow this step-by-step guide, you will expect the commands to look like the following:
+             <p>For example, if you follow this step-by-step guide, you will expect the commands to look like the following: </p>
         </div>
     <pre class="codeStyle"><code>
         unset -nocomplain ::env(PYTHONHOME)